 Put aside differences for school events.

 Effective planning is the first key to lessening parental conflict and making sure both parents are in agreement about expectations and helping the children focus on school.
-The more that can be clearly laid out the better — that includes communication with teachers, household policies on homework and TV, who will attend school functions etc. Encourage your partner to think about these things and include them in any parenting plan can be helpful.
+The more that can be clearly laid out the better — that includes communication with teachers, household policies on homework and TV, who will attend school functions etc. Encourage your partner to think about these things and, if necessary, it can be helpful to include them in any parenting plan or orders.

 Make sure the children have the right supplies.